 Note:

 According to the latest CUET exam pattern, all three sections combined will have 37 papers.
 The details of the same have been tabulated below.
-Students must thoroughly review the CUET 2026 exam pattern - subject list, to identify the papers for which they want to appear in CUET.
+Students must thoroughly review the subject list to identify the papers they wish to appear for in the CUET.

 CUET Exam Pattern Subject List - Section I